Schley County, Georgia

-Schley County is part of the Americus, GA Micropolitan Statistical Area.
+Schley County is part of the Americus, GA micropolitan statistical area.
+It is named in honor of Governor William Schley.

 History

 The county was created by an act of the Georgia General Assembly on December 22, 1857, and is named for William Schley, United States Representative and thirty-sixth governor of Georgia.

 The first county courthouse was built in 1858.
 The present Schley County Courthouse dates from 1899.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 168 sqmi, of which 167 sqmi is land and 0.9 sqmi (0.5%) is water.

 The central portion of Schley County, roughly north of Ellaville, is located in the Middle Flint River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The very northern border area of the county is located in the Upper Flint River sub-basin of the same ACF River Basin.
 The southwestern portion of Schley County, southwest of Ellaville, is located in the Kinchafoonee-Muckalee sub-basin of the same larger ACF River Basin.